Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 Good: Simple reaserch, but lead to a very serious result, from the result of research we can see that recently company begin to pay more attention to the QR, but beginning is not enough, and also company didn't go very deep or quality requirement engineering.

 Bad: Research target is little bit small, so the scope is little bit small, so the result of this research will be limited in different situation.
+For example, there are several company are similar with their domain, it's better if user choose some company with the different domain, then the result of research will be more convincing.

 ———————————————————————————————————————————————————————